Andy-set-studio/personal-site-hylia/src/pages/projects.md

 permalink: '/projects/index.html'
 ---

-I make _a lot_ of stuff, so this is an ever updating list of selected projects, ordered from new to old.
+I make _a lot_ of stuff, so this is an ever updating list of selected projects, roughly ordered from new to old.

 ***